-Concerning the Process of Impeachment
+Trump’s Tantrums Won’t Make Impeachment Go Away

 Paul Rosenzweig: I’m proud to be called human scum

 The president’s own process concerns have, if anything, even less merit.
-And the flailing anger of the litigation threats and the “human scum” tweet make Trump—in the very hour in which he needs to rally support—a subject of mirth and contempt.
+And the flailing anger of the litigation threats and the “human scum” tweet make Trump—in the very hour when he needs to rally support—a subject of mirth and contempt.

-At some point, Trump and his allies will have to grapple with the fact that ersatz complaints over process are not an effective response to the concerns Taylor raises.
+At some point, Trump and his allies will have to grapple with the fact that ersatz complaints over process are not an effective response to the concerns Taylor raised.
 The magnitude of the wrongdoing described by Taylor, and the care and sincerity of his efforts to document that wrongdoing, can’t be drowned out by yelling about the manner in which Schiff chose to interview him.

-Such errors have tripped up the president over the course of the Ukraine scandal before: He chose to zero in on the whistle-blower’s identity in an effort to impeach the credibility of the complaint, only to see a steady parade of civil servants, and his own ambassador to the European Union, corroborate the vast majority of the whistle-blower’s account under oath.
-Trump refuses to let go of his demand, of course, but the point is mostly moot; just as raising questions about the origins of the Russia probe will not change what the Mueller report says, outing the whistle-blower won’t unring the Ukraine bell.
+Such errors have tripped up the president over the course of the Ukraine scandal: He chose to zero in on the whistle-blower’s identity in an effort to impeach the credibility of the complaint, only to see a steady parade of civil servants, and his own ambassador to the European Union, corroborate the majority of the whistle-blower’s account under oath.
+Trump refuses to let go of his demand, of course, but the point is mostly moot; just as raising questions about the origins of the Russia probe will not change what Special Counsel Robert Mueller’s report says, outing the whistle-blower won’t unring the Ukraine bell.
 And yet Trump makes the same mistake again, moving on to attacking Taylor over his supposed political leanings—which is, of course, not responsive to what Taylor actually alleged.

-That these tantrums purport to be about process is as irrelevant as the substance of what any two-year-old shrieks about while lying on the floor kicking and pounding fists.
+That these tantrums purport to be about process is as irrelevant as the substance of what any 2-year-old shrieks about while lying on the floor kicking and pounding fists.
 As Taylor’s own testimony shows, process does matter.
 It matters very much.
-But complaints about process, especially meritless ones, cannot obviate the ultimate task before the president—that of mounting a substantive defense of his own efforts to withhold military aid and other assistance to Ukraine in exchange for damaging information on Trump’s political rivals.
+But complaints about process, especially meritless ones, cannot obviate the ultimate task before the president—that of mounting a substantive defense of his own efforts to withhold military aid and other assistance to Ukraine in exchange for damaging information on his political rivals.
 It is precisely because the president and his supporters seem to know, at some level, that the task before them is an impossible one that they are reverting to tantrums instead of taking it on.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.